cholla-hydro/cholla/docs/sphinx/Physics/Gravity.md

 ## Support for Problem-types with Non-Periodic Boundaries

-Currently, the only scenario that Cholla supports with non-periodic boundaries is idealized Galaxy simulations without.
+Currently, the only scenario that Cholla supports with non-periodic boundaries is idealized Galaxy simulations.

-At the time of writing, current density-potential pairs used in these problems currently have some **minor** "flaws:"
+At the time of writing, current density-potential pairs used in these problems have some **minor** "flaws:"
 - they don't account for the gravitational potential from halo gas
 - they don't account for the potential of star particles
 - they make use of density-potential pairs that don't account for disk-truncation